Business and IT: How do you see IT?

 Finding the buried treasure in your data

-The recent report from Everest Research, Harnessing Operational Insights for Digital Transformation, shows that nearly three quarters of enterprises fail to realize sustained returns from their digital transformation efforts due to challenges such as: limited visibility across operations sub-optimal IT insights, and lack of alignment between IT and business outcomes.
+The recent report from Everest Research, Harnessing Operational Insights for Digital Transformation, shows that nearly three quarters of enterprises fail to realise sustained returns from their digital transformation efforts due to challenges such as: limited visibility across operations sub-optimal IT insights, and lack of alignment between IT and business outcomes.

-The report finds that organizations can improve their performance and efficiency by sifting the gold from their wealth of operational data to generate insights.
+The report finds that organisations can improve their performance and efficiency by sifting the gold from their wealth of operational data to generate insights.
 To do this Everest Research has highlighted the importance of having a Business Value Orchestrator platform to provide a consolidated view across technology and business outcomes.